-The Issuer has a long-term/short-term/subordinated debt rating of A2/P-1/Baa1 by Moody's Investors Service Limited (Moody's), A/A-1/BBB by Standard & Poor's Credit Market Services Europe Limited (S&P), A/F1/A- by Fitch Ratings Ltd. (Fitch) and AA (low)/R-1 (middle)/A (high) by DBRS, Inc. (DBRS).
-The Programme has been rated: A2 (senior unsecured)/Baa1 (subordinated) by Moody's; A (senior unsecured notes with a maturity of one year or more)/A-1 (senior unsecured notes with a maturity of less than one year)/BBB- (subordinated debt) by S&P; and A (long-term unsecured senior notes)/F1 (short-term notes) by Fitch.
+The Issuer has a long-term/short-term/subordinated debt rating of A1/P-1/Baa1 by Moody's Investors Service Limited (Moody's), A/A-1/BBB by Standard & Poor's Credit Market Services Europe Limited (S&P) and A/F1/A- by Fitch Ratings Ltd. (Fitch) .
 Moody's, S&P and Fitch are each established in the European Union and registered under Regulation (EC) No. 1060/2009 (as amended) (the CRA Regulation).
-DBRS is not established in the European Union and has not applied for registration under the CRA Regulation.
-However, DBRS Ratings Limited, which is established in the European Union and registered under the CRA Regulation, had disclosed, in its application for such registration, the intention to endorse credit ratings of DBRS.
-As such, the ratings of DBRS have been, or are expected to be, endorsed by DBRS Ratings Limited in accordance with the CRA Regulation.
-Together with DBRS Ratings Limited, each of Moody's, S&P and Fitch is included in the list of credit rating agencies published by the European Securities and Markets Authority (ESMA) on its website in accordance with the CRA Regulation.
-ESMA has indicated that ratings issued in the United States which have been endorsed by DBRS Ratings Limited may be used in the European Union by the relevant market participants.
+Each of Moody's, S&P and Fitch is included in the list of credit rating agencies published by the European Securities and Markets Authority (ESMA) on its website in accordance with the CRA Regulation.
 Tranches of Notes issued pursuant to the Programme may be rated or unrated.
 Where a Tranche of Notes is rated, such rating will be disclosed in the Final Terms and will not necessarily be the same as the ratings assigned to the Programme.
-A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assig
+A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.